Fort Worth Nature Center and Refuge

-The Fort Worth Nature Center & Refuge (FWNC&R) is a nature center located between Lakeside and Lake Worth, Texas within Fort Worth, Texas city limits.
+The Fort Worth Nature Center & Refuge is a nature center located between Lakeside and Lake Worth, Texas within Fort Worth, Texas, United States city limits.
 It consists of prairies, forests, and wetlands.
 The nature center offers a glimpse of what the Dallas–Fort Worth metroplex looked like before settlement.
-FWNC&R covers 3621 acre and includes over 20 miles of hiking trails.
+The center covers 3621 acre and includes over 20 miles of hiking trails.
 It is one of the largest city-owned nature centers in the United States.

 History

-FWNC&R was created to protect the local watershed of Fort Worth.
+The center was created to protect the local watershed of Fort Worth.
 Lake Worth was built in 1914, and land around the West Fork of the Trinity River to protect the drinking water quality for the community.

 The Civilian Conservation Corps Camp No. 1816 was the first to be tasked with developing the land into a state park.
 While the nature center never ended up as a state park, the CCC's contributions can still be seen to this day.
 The group built the rock steps of the Caprock and Canyon Ridge trails.
 The remnants of rock shelters they built are still standing, nicknamed Lone Point, Rest Awhile, and Broadview.
 Hikers can also see concrete and stone picnic tables and restroom facilities on the Canyon Ridge trail and elsewhere.